INL/BlackLab/doc/technical/design/plan-relations.md

 After that, the attributes follow, in alphabetical order, each attribute name preceded by `\u0001` and each value preceded by `\u0002`.
 The alphabetical order is so we can construct an efficient regex to find multiple of them. (if we didn't know the order they were indexed in, we'd have to construct an awkwardly long and likely slow regex to find all matches)

+#### Source and target

+Inline tags don't really have a source and target word, and using the first word of the sentence and the last word (or the first word of the next sentence) creates awkward situations when trying to determine the span start and end from the source and target.

+Instead, we'll opt to store a 0-length source and target for the tag.
+This source will start and end at the first word of the tag, and the target will start and end at the first word after the tag.
+This was the calculations line up.

 ### rtspan function

 Because we have XML-style syntax for spans, we likely won't need it, but just in case, a utility function  `rtspan` could be provided, so that: